conversationai/perspectiveapi/README.md

 used to ask you login details of any kind.
 For support and to contact us, see: https://support.perspectiveapi.com/.

 The Perspective API is provided under the [Google Privacy Policy](https://www.google.com/intl/en/policies/privacy/), and the [Google Cloud API terms of service](https://www.google.com/intl/en/policies/terms/).

+Users can leverage the ‘DoNotStore’ flag to ensure that all submitted comments are automatically deleted after scores are returned and/or the ‘SuggestCommentScore’ method to submit corrections to improve Perspective over time.